-What the Toronto airport used to look like
+This is what the Toronto airport used to look like

 His modest, three-storey farmhouse with its wrap-around porch stood between low hedges on Lot 6 of Concession 6.
 Chapman also owned Lot 8, close to his neighbour Horace C. Death's 99-acre plot.

 Back in 1935, the federal government was actively seeking a location for an international airport in Toronto.
-Airfields near Dufferin at Lawrence and Wilson were shortlisted as possible sites but the most appealing prospect was, apparently, a 1410.8-acre site miles outside the city limits.
+Airfields near Dufferin at Lawrence and Wilson were shortlisted as possible sites but the most appealing prospect was, apparently, a 1410.8-acre site, miles outside the city limits.

 Two years later, Frank Chapman, Horace Death, and 11 other local farmers agreed to sell their land for construction of Malton Airport, a "million dollar, world class" facility.

 A small area just off the main runway was graveled for car parking.
 The passengers on board the American Airlines DC-3 from Buffalo, New York that bumped down on 1:10 PM on August 29, 1938, the first official landing, would have only had a short walk to their waiting connections.

 Pictures of the airport taken around this time show gleaming silver planes parked on the tarmac amid peaceful surroundings.
 TCA was among the first operators to have a base at Malton, along with American Airlines.

-TCA became Air Canada, universally adopting its French name, in 1965 when it became a separate entity from its parent Canadian National Railway under Jean Chrétien.
+TCA became Air Canada, universally adopting its French name, in 1965 when it became a separate entity from its parent Canadian National Railway under Jean Chretien.

 In 1960, the Malton Airport was sold to the Department of Transport, now Transport Canada, and renamed Toronto International Airport.
 By this time, a third, more substantial terminal had replaced the basic wooden building at TIA.

 With the new name came a fourth terminal building.
-Designed by John B. Parkin, the architect behind The Sheraton Centre, Aeroquay One (also Terminal 1, shown in the lead image) was built in typical 60s brutalist style and prominently featured a multi-storey car park.
+Designed by John B. Parkin, the architect behind The Sheraton Centre, Aeroquay One (also known as Terminal 1) was built in typical 60s brutalist style and prominently featured a multi-storey car park.

-Unfortunately, it lacked windows and parking and had to undergo major alterations.1970 brought Toronto International Airport's worst disaster.
+The 1970s brought Toronto International Airport's worst disaster.
 A miscommunication between Captain Peter Hamilton and First Officer Donald Rowland onboard Air Canada Flight 621, a McDonnell Douglas DC-8-63, on final approach led to the plane's wing spoilers being deployed too early, causing a sudden downward drop.

 The pilot managed to get the plane back into the air for a go-around but the damaged section was already trailing burning fuel.
 With the original runway closed on account of debris, the pilots attempted to position themselves for landing from a different direction.